joshuandwilliams/CDAScorer/docs/_pages/tutorial.md

 Using the metadata, identify the corresponding CDA.
 Left click and drag to draw a bounding box around that CDA.
 The box can simply be re-drawn if it is incorrect.

-Then, in the right panel, click the score for that CDA.
+Then, enter the score for that CDA by either pressing the corresponding key or clicking the corresponding button.

 The metadata at the left panel will update, and the process of recording coordinates and scores can be repeated for the next CDA.